 Maintenance of Certification

-MOC-at-a-GlanceA brochure on MOC for Diagnostic Radiology and Its Subspecialties is available here.
+MOC-at-a-GlanceA brochure on MOC is available here.

 Maintenance of Certification (MOC) is an integral part of the quality movement in healthcare.
 Patients, your physician peers, and your colleagues all value MOC because it demonstrates your support for continuous quality improvement, professional development, and quality patient care.
 The ABR believes in the value of Maintenance of Certification.
 Therefore, all ABR volunteers, including governors and trustees, are required to participate in MOC.